Skip to main content

 2. Total Invoiced Hours

-These are the labor hours billed to customers on work orders that were invoiced within the selected timeframe.
+These are the labor hours billed to customers on work orders that were invoiced within your selected timeframe.

 3. Difference